Search this blog

 • In a bowl, mix all the sauce ingredients

 • Pour HALF of the sauce inside large a zip top bag.
-Insert the fish fillets into the bag and massage the fish so the marinade gets evenly distributed
+Add the fish fillets to the bag and gently massage to coat evenly with the marinade.

 • Save the other half of the sauce aside